 Between 2013 and 2015, Egypt went through a period of extreme chaos, insecurity, and instability.
-Hamas, again, took advantage of the situation to build and support a number of smaller terrorist organizations in Sinai, such as Ansar Beit Al-Makdes, Hasm, etc. In 2015, as security and stability was restored in Cairo, the Egyptian military moved to control the rising terrorism in Sinai.
-As a crucial step, the military flooded the illegal tunnels between Gaza and Sinai, which Hamas used for decades to leak terrorists and ammunitions into Sinai and leak food and other supplies from Sinai to Gaza.
+Hamas, again, took advantage of the situation to build and support a number of smaller terrorist organizations in Sinai, such as Ansar Beit Al-Makdes, Hasm, etc. In 2015, as security and stability were restored in Cairo, the Egyptian military moved to control the rising terrorism in Sinai.
+As a crucial step, the military flooded the illegal tunnels between Gaza and Sinai, which Hamas used for decades to leak terrorists and ammunition into Sinai and leak food and other supplies from Sinai to Gaza.
 The drowning of the tunnels succeeded in cutting communications between the scattered terrorist factions in Sinai and Hamas.

-By mid-2015, the terrorist groups, initially planted by Hamas into Sinai, united in one bigger terrorist organization, under the flag of the Islamic State (ISIS), which was in its strongest shape at that time, and called themselves “Wilayat Sinai.”
+By mid-2015, the terrorist groups, initially planted by Hamas in Sinai, united in one bigger terrorist organization, under the flag of the Islamic State (ISIS), which was in its strongest shape at that time, and called themselves “Wilayat Sinai.”
 Since then, Egypt has been paying hundreds of precious souls of young police and military officers in its ongoing war against terrorism in Sinai.
-It has been years and the military still cannot fully control the dreadful security situation caused by Hamas mess in Sinai.
+It has been years and the military still cannot fully control the dreadful security situation caused by the Hamas mess in Sinai.

 Hamas’ political empowerment, over Gaza and the Palestinian people, does not remove the fact that Hamas is a terrorist organization.
 Allowing a terrorist organization to run for office, via so-called democratic elections in 2006, was a mistake that has been cleverly abused by Qatar, Turkey, and Iran.
 The boiling Middle East cannot afford the consequences of repeating this mistake in 2020.
-If the practice of democratic elections is not carefully designed and performed with the purpose to enhance liberal values, diversity, and social development; then democracy could be easily abused to enable chaos and terrorism.
+If the practice of democratic elections is not carefully designed and performed with the purpose of enhancing liberal values, diversity, and social development; then democracy could be easily abused to enable chaos and terrorism.